MoeinShahi/Facebook_simulator_Project/README.md

 6. Exit the program!

-The .txt file is used as a database in the console application Once the program is run file called "Facebook.txt" is created to save data input from the user by following the format in the .txt file :
+The .txt file is used as a database in the console application Once the program is run file called "Facebook.txt" is created to save data input from the user by following format in the .txt file :

 "Name" "surname" "nickname" "birthplace" "birthday YYYY MM DD" "Inviter"